Albert Finney: 1981–1999

-Finney featured in Peter Yates-directed movie The Dresser (1983) as Sir, a deteriorating veteran actor struggling through a difficult performance of King Lear.
+Finney featured in Peter Yates-directed movie The Dresser (1983) as Sir, a veteran actor struggling through a difficult performance of King Lear.
 He earned nominations for the Academy Award for Best Actor, the BAFTA Award for Best Actor in a Leading Role, and the Golden Globe Award for Best Actor – Motion Picture Drama.
 He then played the title role for the TV film Pope John Paul II (1984), his American television debut.
 Huston cast Finney in the lead role of Under the Volcano (1984), which earned both men great acclaim, including another Best Actor Oscar nomination for Finney.
 Finney played the lead role of Sydney Kentridge in The Biko Inquest, a 1984 dramatization of the inquest into the death of Steve Biko which was filmed for television after a London run.

 Finney performed on stage in Orphans in 1986, and the film version, directed by Alan J. Pakula.
 He had the lead in a television miniseries, The Endless Game (1989), written and directed by Bryan Forbes.
 Finney began the 1990s with the lead role in a film for HBO, The Image (1990).
 He received great acclaim playing the gangster boss in Miller's Crossing (1990), replacing Trey Wilson shortly before filming.
 Finney made an appearance at Roger Waters' The Wall – Live in Berlin (1990), where he played "The Judge" during the performance of "The Trial".

 Finney featured in the BBC TV serial The Green Man, based on the Kingsley Amis novel.
 He followed it with The Playboys (1992) for Gillies MacKinnon; Rich in Love (1993) for Bruce Beresford; The Browning Version (1994) for Mike Figgis; A Man of No Importance (1994), for Suri Krishnamma; and The Run of the Country (1995) for Peter Yates.
 In 1994, Finney played a gay bus conductor in early 1960s Dublin in A Man of No Importance.
 He had the main role in Dennis Potter's final two plays, Karaoke and Cold Lazarus (both 1996).
 In the latter he played a frozen, disembodied head.
 Finney did Nostromo (1997) for television, and Washington Square (1997) for Agnieszka Holland then made A Rather English Marriage (1998) with Tom Courtenay.
 He had supporting roles in Breakfast of Champions (1999) and Simpatico (1999).